endangeredoxen/fivecentplots/doc/index.rst

       <div class="card">
          <div class="header">
-            MATPLOTLIB SIZING
+            SIZING
          </div>

          <div class="contain">
             <p>
                <ul>
-                  <li>When using <b>matplotlib</b> as the plotting engine, <b>>fivecentplots</b> shifts the
+                  <li>Most plotting libraries define size based on the overall figure,
-                     sizing paradigm so the user can define the plot area size instead of the entire figure size</li>
+                      leaving you to guess an appropriate size to properly fit your desired contents.
-                  <li>Plots can now have consistent and controllable plotting area sizes and do not get squished to
+                      <b>fivecentplots shifts the sizing paradigm by automatically determining the figure size based on the internal contents</b></li>
-                     accomodate other elements (such as labels and legends) in the figure.</li>
+                  <li>Axes areas are more consistent and contents are less likely to get squished to fit in the figure</li>
                </ul>
             </p>
          </div>